antonengelhardt/kicktipp-bot/README.md

     It is recommended to place the executable in the same directory as the script or into the Applications folder.

-5. Set the constants `EMAIL`, `PASSWORD` and `NAME_OF_COMPETITON` as environment variables to your Kicktipp credentials to the day on which the script should be executed.
+5. Set the constants `EMAIL`, `PASSWORD`, `NAME_OF_COMPETITON` and `ZAPIER_URL` as environment variables to your Kicktipp credentials to the day on which the script should be executed.
 0 corresponds to Sunday and 6 to Saturday.
 It is recommended to set it to 3 (Wednesday) or 4 (Thursday).

     For zsh: